sindresorhus/Settings/readme.md

 The `SettingsWindowController` adheres to the [macOS Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/app-architecture/preferences/) and uses this set of rules to determine the window title:

-- **Multiple settings panes:** Uses the currently selected `preferencePaneTitle` as the window title.
-Localize your `preferencePaneTitle`s to get localized window titles.
+- **Multiple settings panes:** Uses the currently selected `paneTitle` as the window title.
+Localize your `paneTitle`s to get localized window titles.
 - **Single settings pane:** Sets the window title to `APPNAME Settings`.
 The app name is obtained from your app's bundle.
 You can localize its `Info.plist` to customize the title.
 The `Settings` part is taken from the "Settings…" menu item, see #12.
 The order of lookup for the app name from your bundle:
 	1. `CFBundleDisplayName`
 	2. `CFBundleName`